Lezaleas/Reviews-Churn/METHODOLOGY.md

 # 2. Data Structure

-The study was conducted using a copy of the orders table as the primary analytical dataset.
-The order_reviews and customers tables were joined to it using the relationships shown in the diagram (order_reviews had it's order_id deduplicated in a previous step).
+The study was conducted using a copy of the *orders* table as the primary analytical dataset.
+The *order_reviews* and *customers* tables were joined to it using the relationships shown in the diagram.
+The *order_id* field in *order_reviews* had been deduplicated in a previous step to ensure that each order could be matched to a single review record.

 ![Data Structure](pictures/data_structure.webp)

 # 3. Data Cleaning & Preparation

-- Starting from 100k reviews, 800 of them had null review score.
-It was decided to discard them to not introduce ambiguity later in the analysis, after checking that they are distributed similarly to the rest of the data set in relevant categories.
+- Starting with approximately 100,000 reviews, around 800 had a NULL review score.
+These records were removed to avoid ambiguity in subsequent analysis, after verifying that their distribution across relevant categories was broadly consistent with the rest of the dataset.

-- Some reviews had duplicated order_ids.
-Likely because customers can give feedback more than once per order.
-The latest entry without an empty message was kept, since it should better reflect customer sentiment.
-It's associated orders where later removed in a later step:
+- Some reviews contained duplicated *order_id* values, likely because customers could submit feedback more than once per order.
+When duplicates were found, entries containing a non-empty review message were prioritized, with the most recent qualifying entry retained.
+The associated orders were subsequently removed in a later step:

 ```sql
 SELECT review_answer_timestamp, order_id, review_comment_message